-The global tuberculosis diagnostics market size was valued at USD 2.85 billion in 2023 and is anticipated to reach around USD 5.10 billion by 2033, growing at a CAGR of 5.99% from 2024 to 2033.
+The global tuberculosis diagnostics market size was valued at USD 3.55 billion in 2024 and is anticipated to reach around USD 6.42 billion by 2034, growing at a CAGR of 6.1% from 2025 to 2034.
+The tuberculosis (TB) diagnostics market growth can be linked to the rising cases of TB, public awareness campaigns, supportive government initiatives, and increasing adoption of point-of-care (POC) diagnostics.

 Tuberculosis (TB) remains one of the most persistent and devastating infectious diseases globally, despite decades of medical advancement and public health initiatives.
 The tuberculosis diagnostics market plays a crucial role in the detection, monitoring, and management of this disease, particularly in regions where the burden of TB remains high.
 Diagnostic tools range from conventional skin tests to sophisticated molecular diagnostics that identify drug-resistant strains and latent infections with increasing accuracy and speed.